 While some Muslims live under the mistaken assumption that Sahih Bukhari and Muslim are 100% reliable, recent research continues to poke holes into this view.
 Nothing in Sahih Bukhari and Muslim is guaranteed to be 100% correct, only the Quran has this guarantee.
 The status of Sahih Bukhari and Muslim as unquestionable texts only came about in the past few centuries as scholars tried to defend Islam against Western attacks.
 The scholars before them have had a more balanced approach to Bukhari and Muslim, as is explained in Misquoting Muhammad.

 Everything in Sahih Bukhari (and other collections) must be judged by the Quran, by common sense and by our historical knowledge.
-Since what it says regarding Aisha’s age is questionable, we are fully entitled to doubt it.
+Since what it says regarding Aisha’s age is questionable and contradicts other evidence, we are fully entitled to doubt it.